thingsiplay/findpick/README.md

 program is invoked like `fp ~/Downloads/*`, then at start time the regex filter can "see" entire absolute path and match starting from root "/".
-But if commandline was invoked like `fp Downloads/*`, then the resulting paths are relative and the regex filter cannot match on other parts than filename.
+But if commandline was invoked like `fp Downloads/*`, then the resulting paths are relative and the regex filter cannot match on other parts than it can see.

 For demonstration purposes the next example is composed to mimic the output from previous example and match on basename part only.